Yokohama ADVAN A052 tire

 Are you seeking maximum grip and precision for the track or spirited driving?
 The Yokohama ADVAN A052 might be just what you need.
 But how does it compare to other extreme performance summer tires, and what compromises come with that performance?

-The Yokohama ADVAN A052 brings responsive dry cornering, and well-rounded overall performance to the table, making it a compelling choice in the extreme performance summer segment.
+The Yokohama ADVAN A052 holds a Tire Grade of 8.5/10, bringing responsive dry cornering, and well-rounded overall performance to the table in the extreme performance summer segment.
 That said, moderate longevity and less confident rain performance may factor into your decision.

 We’ve put together a comprehensive look at the Yokohama ADVAN A052 and what it has to offer.
-We put it head-to-head with competitors including the Bridgestone Potenza RE-71RS at the premium end, the Falken Azenis RT660 in the middle, and the affordable Kumho Ecsta V730.
+We put it head-to-head with competitors including the value-oriented Falken Azenis RT615K+, the mid-range Falken Azenis RT660, and the high-end Goodyear Eagle F1 Supercar 3.
 Plus, we address common complaints and dig into the real-world performance data.

 Side-by-Side Comparison